- Homepage

 - Dismissal

-The appointment of a TEAMS employee may be terminated or suspended with or without pay for just cause.
-Under FAC 6C1-3.046, disciplinary action issued to employees of the University of Florida must be taken with just cause.
+The appointment of a TEAMS employee may be suspended with or without pay, or terminated, for just cause.
+Under UF Regulation 3.046, disciplinary action issued to employees of the University of Florida must be taken with just cause.
 This shall be defined as:

 - Incompetence